FortyTwoFortyTwo/Randomizer/README.md

 For the convars that enables randomizations, several parameters can be set on how it should be randomized:
 - `trigger`: Who can trigger the reroll.
 - `group`: Group of players that will get rerolled.
-- `reroll`: How triggered player can reroll loadout.
+- `action`: How triggered player can reroll loadout.
 - `same`: Whenever everyone in group can get same loadout.
 (Does not work on cosmetics)
 - `count`: How many items at a minimum to give. (weapons and cosmetics only)
 - `count-primary`: How many primary items at a minimum to give. (weapons only)